SplitBN/Vidscriber/README.md

 # Purpose
 Produces an LLM friendly JSON/~~Toon~~ transcription of a video for editing tasks.

-# Plan (steps)
-1) Normalze video and audio quality
-2) Use ASR model to transcribe and diarize speech (and maybe other sound events).
-3) User a Video Understanding model to transcribe events and visuals.
-4) Combine outputs into a single timeline.
-5) ~~Translate JSON timeline into Toon format.~~ (Not doing since the transcription structure is too complex for Toon to be beneficial)
-6) Define unctions for google cloud functions integration.

 # About the Project
 This tool focuses on creating structured, machine-readable transcriptions of video content for editing workflows.
 It combines audio transcription and video-to-text analysis using tools such as **Soniox** for speech recognition and a **two-phase Gemini Video-to-Text (VTT) transcription** system for video analysis.